cl-fui/gtk-tagged-streams/README.md

 To use GTK-TAGGED-STREAMS, clone it into your Lisp directory, or use Quicklisp (soon).

-Use gts:text-buffer instead of gtk-text-buffer.
+Use gts:tb instead of gtk-text-buffer, and gts:tv instead of gtk-text-view.

 The buffer is also a caret output stream; any output will be inserted at the caret.

 For tagged output, wrap your outputting code like this:
 ```